LvdT/chowdown/_recipes/meringue-biscuits.md

 - Swiss Meringue

 tips:
-- If using Italian or Swiss meringue, it’s better to bake at a lower temperature for longer, for exampl 4 hours at 60 °C
+- Baking time and temperature are fairly arbitrary, however when using French meringue it’s better to bake at a higher temperature to make sure the eggs are properly cooked

 ---